 Next the researchers coded the 15 minute conversations to identify all the behaviours the couples displayed when talking, such as defensiveness, anger or humour.

 Fast forward 14 years.
 The researchers kept tabs on which couples were still together and which had divorced.
 And they noticed that there were four behaviours in particular that could predict which couples would divorce down the line.
 With 93 per cent accuracy."

-Read more about John Gottman's four criteria for predicting divorce.
+Read more about John Gottman's Six criteria for predicting divorce.

 Atkinson Vinden Lawyers have a special Family Law Team to help you through the divorce process.

-Divorce.com.au and Watts McCray offer a considerable selection of Divorce and Family Law Specialists.
+divorce.com.au and Watts McCray offer a considerable amount of information about divorce and Family Law.